 The rate of implementation of this energy vision is primarily a function of the future price of fossil fuels relative to the future price of electricity.

 An issue that many governments have failed to face is that energy conservation will not solve the fossil CO2 emissions problem.
 Raising the price of electricity as a means of encouraging energy conservation has the opposite effect of increasing fossil fuel consumption, which makes the atmospheric CO2 concentration worse.
 To address the fossil fuel consumption problem there must be a surplus of non-fossil electricity, so that the cost of non-fossil electricity falls with respect to the cost of fossil fuels.
 This electricity surplus must be made available to the general public, not constrained.
 If an electricity surplus is only available some of the time it should be sold via an interruptible electricity rate.
 Suitably priced interruptible electricity is essential for displacing existing fossil fuel consumption and for production of synthetic hydrocarbon fuels.

 The bottom line is that to substantially reduce fossil fuel usage delivered electrical energy from non-fossil electricity sources must be less expensive than delivered energy from fossil fuels.
-Fossil carbon taxes and a change in the electricity price structure are required to achieve this relative cost relationship.
+Both a fossil carbon tax and a change in the electricity price structure are likely required to achieve this relative cost relationship.

 TRANSMISSION AND DISTRIBUTION: